LibraryCarpentry/lc-open-refine/_episodes/04-basic-functions-II.md

 ### Dates and Numbers
 So far we've been looking only at 'String' type data.
 Much of the time it is possible to treat numbers and dates as strings.
 For example in the Date column we have the date of publication represented as a String.
 However, some operations and transformations only work on 'number' or 'date' type operations.
 The simplest example is sorting values in numeric or date order.
 To carry out these functions we need to convert the values to a date or number first.

-### Exercise 9: Reformat the Date
+>### Exercise 9: Reformat the Date
-* Make sure you remove all Facets and Filters
+>* Make sure you remove all Facets and Filters
-* On the Date column use the dropdown menu to select 'Edit cells->Common transforms->To date'
+>* On the Date column use the dropdown menu to select 'Edit cells->Common transforms->To date'
-* Note how the values are now displayed in green and follow a standard convention for their display format (ISO8601) - this indicates they are now stored as date data types in OpenRefine.
+>* Note how the values are now displayed in green and follow a standard convention for their display format (ISO8601) - this indicates they are now stored as date data types in OpenRefine.
 We can now carry out functions that are specific to Dates
-* On the Date column dropdown select 'Edit column->Add column based on this column'.
+>* On the Date column dropdown select 'Edit column->Add column based on this column'.
 Using this function you can create a new column, while preserving the old column
-* In the 'New column name' type "Formatted Date"
+>* In the 'New column name' type "Formatted Date"
-* In the 'Expression' box type the GREL expression ```value.toString("dd MMMM yyyy")```
+>* In the 'Expression' box type the GREL expression ```value.toString("dd MMMM yyyy")``` {: .challenge}

 ### Booleans and Arrays